CiscoDevNet/iOAM/M-Anycast/README.md

 3. The SYN-ACK that the client receives contains segment routing policy which reveals the source of the SYN-ACK.
 In our case here, service 4 was chosen.
-The client will send the TCP ACK directly towards service 4, now omitting the de-tour via the M-Anycast server.
+The client will send the TCP ACK directly towards service 4, now omitting the de-tour via the M-Anycast node.
 The client does so by using segment routing policy with service 4 as the destination SID.
 4. Once the TCP 3-way handshake is completed, a TCP session is established between the service 4 and the client.
 Data traffic can now flow directly between client and service 4.

-Note that the M-Anycast server is only in the packet path for the initial SYN - SYN-ACK exchange.
-In additon, the M-Anycast server also only needs to keep session state for the duration of the SYN - SYN-ACK exchange, rather than for the duration of the entire TCP session.
+Note that the M-Anycast node is only in the packet path for the initial SYN - SYN-ACK exchange.
+In additon, the M-Anycast node also only needs to keep session state for the duration of the SYN - SYN-ACK exchange, rather than for the duration of the entire TCP session.
 This makes the M-Anycast concept very scalable.
-Also note, that multiple M-Anycast servers can operate in parallel, in case the M-Anycast service needs to be scaled.
+Also note, that multiple M-Anycast nodes can operate in parallel, in case the M-Anycast service needs to be scaled.

 # M-Anycast - Step by Step